tiluong1/cse15l-lab-reports/lab3.md

 Part 2

 I chose to look at the 4 different basic command line operations for the find command.
-The output was : -name, -regex, -type, -size.
+I asked ChatGpt what the 4 different basic command line operations for the find find command.
+The output that Chatpgpt gave me was:
+-name
+-regex
+-type
+-size

 Using find -name with ./techincal: